department-of-veterans-affairs/va.gov-team/teams/vsa/teams/benefits-memorials-2/charter.md

   * Let’s have fun and do great work!

 **Communication Best Practices**
-  - Slack is the best communication method - Please use DSVA #benefits-team-2 slack channel as much as possible
+  - Slack is the best communication method - Please use DSVA slack channel [**#benefits-debt-resolution**] as much as possible
   - Slack channels allow us to do our work in the open so that others can learn from the questions asked and the answers provided.
 Please do the same.
   - VFS teams should use public Slack channels as their first method of communication.
   - Keep as much Slack conversation in public channels as possible, to minimize duplicative and extraneous communication.